thomas-bell/intro-web-scraping/README.md

 We host so many events! check out our [calendar](https://www.galvanize.com/events)

-Visit the [Learn to code Denver](https://www.meetup.com/Colorado-Data-Science/) meetup for all upcoming events.
+Visit the [Learn to code Denver](https://www.meetup.com/learn-to-code-colorado/) meetup or [Colorado Data Science Meetup](https://www.meetup.com/Colorado-Data-Science/) for upcoming events.

 ## What is Galvanize?